 Black bear sightings are common in Shenandoah (though I’d never seen them on my many previous visits), and there are a lot of signs and warnings of them in park brochures with tips on encountering them safely.
 We made noise, kept our distance, and didn’t linger too long.
 And at the campsite, we made sure to clean food up well and lock it up in the bear-proof bin.

 Shenandoah National Park is located in Virginia, 75 miles from Washington, DC.
-Hours vary at facilities, so see the website for details.
-Admission to the park is $25/vehicle and valid for a week.
-An annual Shenandoah Pass is $40.
+The park is always open, but hours at facilities vary, so check here for specifics.
+Admission to the park is $30/vehicle and valid for a week.
+An annual Shenandoah Pass is $55.

-There are several Fee Free days throughout the year, a few still to come in 2016:
+There are also several Fee Free days throughout the year.